 - Are a notable service differentiator for your facility, conveying that you prioritize network security and the protection of patient information

 Preparation is the best way to mitigate risk, stress, and worry throughout an audit.
-Go into the process armed with information on a few of the most common items healthcare companies of every size often overlook when getting ready for their next risk assessment.
-Many IT departments don’t:
+Here are some things many healthcare IT departments miss when getting ready for their next risk assessment.

 Embrace The Benefits

 Most healthcare leaders view an inspection as an adversarial event explicitly designed to highlight performance gaps and security lapses.
 However, modern cybercriminals and their increasingly sophisticated attacks are the real enemy of network security.

 Work with your team to change the overall perception of the review process, recognizing that all findings (even negative ones) can have a positive impact on your organization’s ability to both serve customers and protect their sensitive data.